shabmei/HR-Analytics/README.md

 ## Suggestions
 - Conduct surveys or interviews to understand the specific issues leading to attrition within the Research & Development department.
 For instance, identify if it's related to workload, leadership, growth opportunities, or other factors causing dissatisfaction.
 - Develop strategies specifically for Laboratory Technicians such as career development paths, skills training, or mentorship programs tailored to address the unique needs and career aspirations of Laboratory Technicians.
+- For reduced attrition among employees aged 25-34 or singles, companies could provide options like flexible work, career development programs, and initiatives promoting work-life balance.
+- Provide comprehensive onboarding, mentorship, and regular feedback mechanisms for new employees to acclimate well and feel valued within the company, reducing early attrition.